texastribune/heat-deaths-analysis/README.md

 3. weekends, when fewer death certificates may be submitted
 4. population increases over time.

-## What we did differently from the LA Times:
+## What we did differently from the LA Times
 ### Meteorological data
 We are using daily maximum heat indexes for this analysis instead of daily maximum air temperatures.
 We decided to use heat indexes after hearing from multiple experts that higher humidity increases the risk of health problems.
 [Other similar studies](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2792389) have used heat indexes too.
 ### Heat-event days